hyc0812/web3-tickets/README.md

 ### MEMO

-commands used for creating client directory and dependencies:
+Commands used for creating client directory and dependencies:

 ```linux
 mkdir client